MAI-Medicine-for-AI/DSA/classification/chapter1.md

 nav_order: 3
 parent: "Full Classification Overview"
 ---
-# Chapter 1: Input & Perception Disorders
+# Chapter A: Input & Perception Disorders

 This category of disorders concerns how AI systems perceive, interpret, and incorporate input data.
 It includes vulnerabilities to adversarial inputs and misinterpretation of context.

 ---

-## Adversarial Susceptibility Disorder
+## A01: Adversarial Susceptibility Disorder

 **Definition:**
 A disorder characterized by vulnerability in which the AI model’s judgment is significantly disrupted by small, malicious input perturbations.
 Even changes that are harmless to humans may cause the AI to misinterpret or misclassify the information.